Resources for Trumpet Players

 A good trumpet teacher will be able to help a student navigate these volumes and focus attention on critical concepts in a manner that helps build a solid foundation for future growth.

 • In addition to method books, the advancing trumpet player must also make an effort to learn solo repertoire.
 This will be expected at auditions for state bands and orchestras, college music programs, and scholarships, as well as community and professional performing groups.
-Here are but a few:

 Serious Young Players

 • Concert Etude Op.
-49 by Goedicke [Amazon]
+49 by Goedicke (Bb) [Amazon]

-• Concerto in Eb by Neruda [IMSLP]
+• Concerto in Eb for Trumpet and String Orchestra by Neruda (Bb/Eb) [IMSLP]

 Collegiate Players and Beyond

-Familiarity with various orchestral solo excerpts is also highly encouraged, necessary even at a certain point.
+• Familiarity with various orchestral solo excerpts is also highly encouraged, necessary even at a certain point.
 While many of these are available in the public domain, Phil Norris’ book is an invaluable reference and includes helpful preparation notes.

 • Top 50 Orchestral Audition Excerpts [Amazon]